dgraph-io/dgraph/wiki/content/graphql/queries/aggregate.md

     name = "Aggregate Queries"
 +++

-Dgraph automatically generates aggregate queries for a given GraphQL schema.
+Dgraph automatically generates aggregate queries for GraphQL schemas.
-Aggregate queries include:
+Aggregate queries fetch aggregate data, and including the following:

-* *Count queries* that let you `count` on fields and count nodes satisfying certain criteria specified using a filter.
-These also include
+* *Count queries* that let you count fields satisfying certain criteria specified using a filter.
 * *Advanced aggregate queries* that let you calculate the maximum, minimum, sum and average of specified fields.

 Aggregate queries are compatible with the `@auth` directive and follow the same authorization rules as the `query` keyword.
+You can also use filters with aggregate queries, as shown in some of the examples provided below.

 ### Count queries at root